 I’m not expecting that we will immediately be allowed to host huge numbers of guests in our homes when restrictions ease.
 So treat your backyard wedding as an intimate ceremony to get the official part done, but also book your dream venue for a massive celebratory party post Covid!

-Photo Credit: All of these beautiful shots were taken by Vanessa Clementson Creative (except for the obvious lesser quality one of the colourful ceremony screens, which I took on my iphone!!).
+Photo Credit: All of these beautiful shots were taken by Vanessa Clementson Creative.
 Vanessa is a freelance photographer, based in Sydney.
 She specialises in portraits including headshots, families, maternity and underwater photography (seriously go check out her underwater portraits and weddings – they’re incredible!).